levibotelho/levibotelho.github.io/_posts/2014-01-29-knockout-js-foreach-binding-to-an-array-of-strings-or-numbers-or-bools.markdown

 title: ! '[knockout.js] Foreach binding to an array of strings (or numbers, or bools…)'
 category: Development
 tags: [javascript, knockoutjs]
+description: It's easy to slip up when you're learning Knockout and want to bind to an array.
+Here we walk through the binding process with an easy to understand example.
 comments: true
 share: true
 redirect_from: "/knockout-js-foreach-binding-to-an-array-of-strings-or-numbers-or-bools/"